charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 #### Node Selection

 - Tasks are assigned to computational nodes based on their availability, prioritizing the earliest available node for execution, breaking the tie based on the lowest *node id*.

-#### Task Distribution and Execution

-- Once leaf tasks are scheduled, the algorithm checks their predecessors.
-Among the predecessors whose successors have all been completed, the one with the latest deadline is selected for scheduling.
-- Tasks are distributed across nodes based on the earliest available time, taking advantage of concurrent execution when possible.

 ####  Execution Times
 - For each task in the schedule list, the algorithm assigns the earliest feasible start time considering node availability and predecessor completion.